 What is Omega-3?

-Omega-3 fatty acids are polyunsaturated acids commonly found in both animal and plant sources.
+Omega-3 fatty acids are polyunsaturated fats commonly found in both animal and plant sources.
 As humans, we aren’t able to produce omega-3, which is why it’s important to incorporate these essential fatty acids in a healthy diet.

 What Are The Benefits of Omega-3